|Coordinates:||43.3176 N 11.3289 E|

 One of the most beautiful cathedrals in Italy is Siena Cathedral of Santa Maria.
 This grand building looks pompous from outside and contains numerous treasures of art inside.

 The historical hilltop city of Siena was established by Etruscans several centuries BC.
-The present name of the city - Saena Julia - was mentioned in Roman writings in the first century AD.
+The present name of the city - Saena Julia - was mentioned in Roman writings in the 1st century AD.

 The prosperous city and, possibly, the first banking centre in the world was one of the most important centres of arts in Italy in the 13th - 14th century.
 The great Siennese artists are less known today, but not less distinguished than the better known great Florentine artists.